mook/sdl2_ffi/README.md

 # sdl2_ffi

 This is a simple interface to SDL2 for Ruby using FFI.
+It also supports SDL_image and SDL_ttf.
+Most of the procedural API has been linked with a few large exceptions like SDL_opengl.
-This effort has barely started.
+The "Object Oriented" part of this interface has barely started.

 # How to start: